-Under the eponymous banner of Rankin Film, Rankin continues to direct dynamic and contemporary films for the likes of Nike, Neutrogena and L’Oreal.
-Rankin Film reps a roster of the hottest directing talent working today, creating outstanding work within the worlds of advertising, fashion and music.
+In 2002, he co-directed his debut feature film, The Lives of Saints, written by Toni Grisoni (Fear and Loathing in Las Vegas).
+Under the eponymous banner of Rankin Film, Rankin reps a roster of the hottest directing talent working today, creating outstanding work for the worlds of advertising, fashion and music videos.

 His affiliation with charities has seen Rankin travel the world, creating powerful campaigns both as a photographer and a director.
 Having worked with Comic Relief in 2015, he returned in 2017 to create the t-shirts and merchandise for a record-breaking Red Nose Day.
 His 2017 campaign with Macmillan Cancer Support went viral as people were encouraged to Brave the Shave.

-Rankin lives in London with his wife Tuuli and their four dogs, Tombi, Pickle, Beans and Squidge.
+Rankin lives in London with his wife Tuuli and their three dogs, Pickle, Beans and Squidge.